2015 Information coming soon

-The Disabled Access and 2-for-1 PA/Carer Ticketing Scheme will be accepting applications from late April 2014.
 Please be sure to make your application before the deadline as there will be no exceptions for late applications.
-This date will be released when the application form is available.
+The deadline date for applications for Latitude is Friday June 20th at 6pm.

 The application process consists of a few questions regarding your stay at the event.
 Along with this, we ask for supportive medical documentation for validation of your request.